iainvm/deposits/README.md

-/internal                   # Contains all the domain business logic /common                     # Stores packages that are agnostic to this product /infrastructure             # Stored what's needed to build and host the server locally
+/internal                   # Contains all the domain business logic /common                     # Stores packages that are agnostic to this product /infrastructure             # Stored what's needed to build and host the server locally /infrastructure/flyway/sql  # Stored DB schema patches for use by flyway
 ```

 ## Host